popcorncolonel/TwitchBotDetector/README.txt

 -more chatters than viewers, plus weird names/inactive chat => suspicion

 2) Keep the program running when my internet crashes.
-Currently the program just exits. (this is in progress - it restarts if the twitch api goes down)
+Currently the program just exits.

 3) Overhaul the tweet removal system, or rethink it in general.
 Should it delete old tweets that were saying that the user was botting?

+4) New heuristic for detecting botters: very low average follower count in chat (regarding how many people each user is following) is indicitave of chatbots.
+Also if a lot of the bots have the exact same number (say, under 5)